grafana/beyla/docs/sources/k8s.md

       labels:
         app: goblog
     spec:
-      # Required so the sidecar instrumenter can access the service process
+      # Required so the sidecar instrument tool can access the service process
       shareProcessNamespace: true
       containers:
         # Container for the instrumented service